aiondemand/aiod-enhanced-interaction/README.md

 - Metadata filtering config (`METADATA_FILTERING__*`):
     - `METADATA_FILTERING__ENABLED`: Boolean value that enables/disables metadata filtering functionality
+        - Metadata Filtering doesn't work if you use Milvus Lite vector database
     - `METADATA_FILTERING__ENFORCE_ENUMS`: Boolean value that enforces enum validation for metadata field values (this leads to performing additional checks and multiple LLM passes over the same assets)
 - Ollama environment variables (You can omit these if you don't plan on using LLM for metadata filtering (`METADATA_FILTERING__ENABLED` is set to False))
     - `OLLAMA__URI`: URI of the Ollama server.